The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 ii.
 Motor Vehicle as Motor Vehicle

 In Nationwide v.
 Smelser, 264 Va.
-109 (2002), a passenger in a moving uninsured car intentionally tried to steal Mrs. Smelser’s purse as she was walking.
+109 (2002), a passenger in a moving uninsured car intentionally tried to steal Ms. Smelser’s purse as she was walking.
 Coverage was upheld.
-In Fireman’s Fund v.
-Sleigh, 267 Va.
-768 (2004), a defendant used her uninsured vehicle as a vehicle when she intentionally slammed her driver’s side door into the plaintiff who was a meter maid writing her a parking ticket.
-In Utica Mutual v.
-Travelers, 223 Va.
-145 (1982), coverage was found where an uninsured motorist deliberately ran the insured’s car off the road.
+In Sleigh, a defendant used her uninsured vehicle as a vehicle when she intentionally slammed her driver’s side door into the plaintiff who was a meter maid writing her a parking ticket.
+In Travelers, coverage was found where an uninsured motorist deliberately ran the insured’s car off the road.

 The word “accident” is not used in the statute.
 It may be used in some policies.
 That term in the policy however should not be deemed to overrule the statute.
 Criminal acts may be covered in some instances.

-An uninsured motorist walking approximately 200 feet away from the vehicle dropping a spare time from the vehicle that he is carrying which then struck another vehicle is involved in the maintenance of the vehicle.
+An uninsured motorist walking approximately 200 feet away from a vehicle who drops a spare tire he is carrying which then strikes another vehicle is involved in the maintenance of a vehicle.
 Colonial Insurance v.
 Rainey, 237 Va.
 270 (1989)

 The uninsured motorist does not need to be in contact with the uninsured vehicle to qualify the plaintiff for UM coverage.
 As seen in Rainey, there must be some connection to the use of the vehicle.
 A police officer injured in a scuffle with a motorist who he had pursued some distance away from their vehicles was not entitled to UM coverage.
 Simpson v.
 Va.
 Municipal Liability Pool, et al., 279 Va.
 694 (2010) Loading and unloading may constitute use.
 London Guarantee v.
 CB White, 188 Va.
 195 (1948)